 - All black frames

-- All one color accent (for example, pink and green)
+- All one color scheme (for example, pink and green)

 - All one place, for example Paris